Black Mountains, Brecon Beacons National Park

 Mountain Biking

-Another exhilarating activity available to you is mountain biking and there is no better place to enjoy this pastime than the Black Mountains Bike Park.
+Another exhilarating activity available to you is mountain biking, and there is no better place to enjoy this pastime than the Black Mountains Bike Park.

-Located just 5 miles north of Abergavenny in the range’s south eastern corner, this is one of the UK’s most exciting downhill & freeride centres.
+Located just 5 miles north of Abergavenny in the range’s southeastern corner, this is one of the UK’s most exciting downhill & freeride centres.
 Enjoy the ultimate mountain biking experience whilst absorbing the supreme natural beauty of the Black Mountains.

 ______________________________